zihanchen/CS-246notes/lecture11.md

 #Lecture 11

-##The preproccessor
+##The preprocessor

 - The code you write is not the code that the compiler sees
-- Before compilation the Preproccessor is run on your code
+- Before compilation the Preprocessor is run on your code
-- Preproccessor
+- Preprocessor

 - Three main types of preprocessor statements
 	- file inclusion